oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ### Install

-To install the engine select the directory where you want in installed and then use the `install` make target to perform the installation.
+To install the engine select the directory where you want it installed and then use the `install` make target to perform the installation.
 For example, if you want to install to the

     $ make install PREFIX=$HOME/engine